a-hamdi/GPU/README.md

 ### Files: `tv_distance.cu`
 Today I implemented the Total Variation Distance (TVD) Loss in CUDA C++ along with its backward pass for gradient computation.
 The kernel computes the TVD as \[TVD = 0.5 x |p - q|\] and calculates corresponding gradients by comparing \( p \) and \( q \).
 The implementation supports optional label-based ignoring (using an `ignore_index`) and offers multiple reduction options ("none", "sum", "mean", and "batchmean").
 In addition to the GPU kernel, I provided a CPU version for benchmarking.
 The code benchmarks GPU execution (using CUDA events) against a CPU implementation (using C++ chrono) to highlight performance gains and validate correctness.

+## Day 71:
+### Files: `jsd_cuda.cu`
+In this implementation, I developed a CUDA C++ kernel for the generalized Jensen-Shannon Divergence (JSD) loss, including both forward and backward passes, entirely in CUDA.

 ---

 ### Future challenges: